raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

 nunca sabes lo que te depara el futuro = `You never know what the future holds for you`

+faltan <x dias/años> para ...
+    = It is <x days/years> until/before ...
+    = It will be <x days/years> before/until/... (f)
+    ?
+Faltan dos semanas para que abra el nuevo restaurante : `It'll be two weeks before the new restaurant opens` ?
+Faltan dos horas para que abrir el regalo : `It is two hours until we open the gift`

+pasarán <x dias/años> ...
+    = It will be <x days/years> ...
+    ?
+Pasarán dos años antes de que yo vuelva : `It will be two years before I come back` ?
+Pasará un tiempo antes de que vuelva a verlo : `It will be some time before I see him again`

 ## Time Periods and Durations

 durante X años